farwaali08/stock-analysis/README.md

 # **ANALYSIS and SUMMARY**

-Both scripts produced identical output, which was the expectation, as the goal of refactoring was to improves the overall efficiency.
-The
+Both scripts produced identical output, which was the expectation, as the goal of refactoring was to improve the overall efficiency.

+The original code contained 2 for loops, one of which (below) was removed during the refactoring process.
+The refactored code was able to execute the same function within a single for loop, which is what allowed it to run faster:

 ```
 For j = 2 To RowCount